Mihaicv/Team-Team_Delivery-BackEnd/README.md

 <img src="images/poza12.jpg" width="350">
 </p>

-For the individuals who cook, the application has embedded the recepises list for each .
+For the individuals who cook, the application has embedded the recipes list for each dish from the menu.
 <p align="center">
 <img  src="images/poza15.jpg" width="350">
 </p>